Installation

 Install using Docker-Compose

 The recommended way to install AnsibleForms is using Docker Compose, which is the fastest way to start AnsibleForms with Docker.
-However, if you are skilled with docker and/or Kubernetes, the docker-compose (with Kubernetes sample), together with the environment variables should get you started as well.
+However, if you are skilled with docker, podman and/or Kubernetes, the docker-compose (with Kubernetes sample), together with the environment variables should get you started as well.

 Note Using docker and docker-compose for the first time, requires some basic linux skills and some knowledge about containers